Legislature > Frequently Asked Questions

 Frequently Asked Questions About the Minnesota Legislature

 You can call, email, or write a letter to your legislator's office.
-Email is most effective if it is not a blanket mailing to all members, but a specific mail message to your representative or senator.
+Email is most effective if it is not a blanket mailing to all members.
 When sending an email, remember to include your name, postal address and phone number.

 Contact information: Representatives | Senators